luissilva1044894/Pyrez/README.md

   * [simplejson](https://github.com/simplejson/simplejson) - for faster JSON "parsing".
   * [uvloop](https://github.com/MagicStack/uvloop)
   -->

-### Installation 📦
-> This project is intended to be run on 3.6.x or newer.

 The easiest way to install the latest stable version is by using [pip](http://www.pip-installer.org/en/latest/)/[easy_install](https://setuptools.readthedocs.io/en/latest/easy_install.html) (or [`pipenv`](https://docs.pipenv.org), of course) to pull it from [`PyPI`](https://pypi.org "Python's package manager") by running the following command: